ajgoecke/sentiment_tools/README.md

 #### 2. Sentiment analysis
 ###### sentiment_tools:
 This notebook contains the code to load the preprocessed data sets, run lexicon-based sentiment analysis with Afinn, Lexicoder Sentiment Dictionary and VADER on the input data sets and to calculate the coverage of the sentiment lexicons on the corpus data.
-The idea was to implement the sentiment tools as a black box; therefore, no changes were made for the lexicon and no additional rules, or scores were implemented.
+The idea was to implement the sentiment tools as a black box; therefore, no changes were made for the lexicon and no additional rules or scores were implemented.
 The code is documented, i.e., explanations of the specific code cells can be found within the notebook itself.
-Within the notebook example data frames and example plots are created.
-To see all results and plots, please check the `implementation/results/sentiment_data` and `implementation/plots` directory.
+The notebook creates example data frames and example plots.
+To see all result tables and plots, please check the `implementation/results` and `implementation/plots` directory.

 #### 3. Folder Evaluation:
 This folder contains notebooks used for various evaluation tasks.